Showing posts with label scrawcrow. Show all posts

 The clogging finished near lunchtime, so we started looking for a place to eat.

-The was a table full of condiments for the hotdog.
+There was a table full of condiments for the hot dog.

-We saw a bench in front of one of the stores and that is where we sat to eat our hotdogs.
+We saw a bench in front of one of the stores, so we sat there to eat our hot dogs.

 We enjoyed watching the crowds of people walking through the festival as we sat, eating our hotdogs.

-It took a truck pulling this large pumpkin (sitting on bails of Hay) to get it into the festival in Franklin Square.
+It took a truck pulling this large pumpkin (sitting on bales of Hay) to get it into the festival in Franklin Square.

-There were people stopping in front of the pumpkin, to have their picture taken.
+People were stopping in front of the pumpkin to have their pictures taken.

 There was a weight-guessing contest for the pumpkin.